NikKowPHP/social-brain/chapters/chapter-11.md

 The board was convinced.
 They funded the project that afternoon.
 But as Maria was packing up her laptop, David, a senior leader from another division, approached her.

 "Congratulations, Maria.
-Great story," David said, his smile not quite reaching his eyes.
-"Stories are powerful.
-They can get big projects funded... and they can blind people to foundational risks until it's too late.
-I've seen it happen."
-He paused, letting the words hang in the air before adding, "In fact, leadership was so inspired they've decided to accelerate synergy...
-They've just made the Phoenix Project's success a dependency for my new 'Odyssey' data initiative."
-He handed her a card.
-"My team will send the API docs."
+Great story," he said.
+"But a good story can blind people to foundational risks.
+For example, your entire Q4 projection is dependent on the European data pipeline.
+I was in a meeting this morning, and that team is three months behind on their compliance updates.
+Did they tell you that?"

+Maria's stomach dropped.
+They hadn't.
+It was a detail her team had missed.

+"That's the kind of thing that gets missed when a team is too focused on feeling good about the mission," David continued, his voice dropping slightly as he handed her a card.
+"To ensure alignment, leadership has just made the Phoenix Project's success a dependency for my 'Odyssey' initiative.
+My team will send the API docs."

 Maria's stomach dropped.
 Odyssey was David's failing pet project, a notoriously unstable system.
 An integration would be a technical nightmare, a certain path to delays and missed deadlines.
 It wasn't just a trap; it was a warning.
 Her goal was no longer just to build a great product.
 It was to politically and technically navigate a forced dependency designed to make her fail.
 The real performance was just beginning.